The Benefits of Massage Therapy

 The benefits of massage therapy can be increased when specialized techniques are used.
 For example, sports massage before a competition can help athletes achieve better results, and recover more quickly after finishing an event.
 Rehabilitative massage therapy is used to help injured patients recover more quickly.
 Massage techniques based on ancient Chinese practices are also widely used today to relieve tension in a different way.
 Other techniques, such as hydrotherapy and hot stone massage, are also becoming more popular.

-If a career in massage therapy interests you, consider the Sports Therapy program at Fremont College.
-You can earn an associate’s degree in Sports and Rehabilitation Therapy in just 15 months at Fremont College and be equipped with the hands-on experience and knowledge you need to succeed in a Massage Therapy career.
-Fremont College has two Southern California locations, including a Sports Massage Therapy school in Los Angeles and a Sports Massage Therapy school in Cerritos.
+If a career in massage therapy interests you, consider the Sports Therapy program at Fremont University.
+You can earn an associate’s degree in Sports and Rehabilitation Therapy in just 15 months at Fremont University and be equipped with the hands-on experience and knowledge you need to succeed in a Massage Therapy career.
+Fremont University has two Southern California locations, including a Sports Massage Therapy school in Los Angeles and a Sports Massage Therapy school in Cerritos.
 Enroll in the Sports Massage Therapy training program today and be on your way to pursuing a rewarding career as a Massage Therapist!